Alaska

 Nothing in this section prevents the use of asynchronous telemedicine.

-SOURCE: AK Admin code 12-07.020 (Accessed Jun.
-2023).
+SOURCE: AK Admin code 12-07.020 (Accessed Nov.
+2024).

 See telerehabilitation regulations for supervision requirements.

 SOURCE: AK Admin Code Title 12, Sec.
-54. 510-530.
-(Accessed Jun.
-2023).
+54. 520.
+(Accessed Nov.
+2024).

-Last updated 06/21/2023
+Last updated 11/22/2024

 Online Prescribing

-A health care provider licensed in this state may provide health care services within the health care provider’s authorized scope of practice to a patient in this state through telehealth without first conducting an in person visit.
+A health care provider licensed in this state may provide health care services within the health care provider’s authorized scope of practice to a patient in this state through telehealth without first conducting an in-person visit.

 A physician licensed in another state may provide health care services through telehealth to a patient located in the state as provided in this subsection, subject to the investigative and enforcement powers of the department under AS 08.01.087, and subject to disciplinary action by the State Medical Board under AS 08.64.333.
-The privilege to practice under this subsection extends only to (1) ongoing treatment or follow-up care related to health care services previously provided by the physician to the patient and applies only if
+The privilege to practice under this subsection extends only to

-• a visit regarding a suspected or diagnosed life-threatening condition for which the patient has been referred to the physician licensed in another state by a physician licensed in this state and that referral has been documented by the referring physician; and
+1. the patient has been referred to the physician licensed in another state by a physician licensed in this state and that referral has been documented by the referring physician; and

-• the visit involves communication with the patient regarding diagnostic or treatment plan options or analysis of test results for the life threatening condition.
+2. the visit involves communication with the patient regarding diagnostic or treatment plan options or analysis of test results for the life threatening condition.

 A physician, podiatrist, osteopath, or physician assistant licensed under AS 08.64 may prescribe, dispense, or administer through telehealth under this section a prescription for a controlled substance listed in AS 11.71.140 – 11.71.190 if the physician, podiatrist, osteopath, or physician assistant complies with state and federal law governing the prescription, dispensing, or administering of a controlled substance.